March 31 in Pop Culture History

 1889 – The Eiffel Tower, 986 feet tall, in Paris, France, was inaugurated

-1930 – The Motion Picture Production Code was instituted, imposing strict guidelines on the treatment of sex, crime, religion and violence in film, in the US.
+1930 – The Motion Picture Production Code was instituted, imposing strict guidelines on treating sex, crime, religion, and violence in film, in the US.
 It was in place until 1968.

 1963 – #1 Hit March 31, 1962 – April 6, 1962: Connie Francis – Don’t Break the Heart That Loves You

-1985 – The first WrestleMania, the biggest wrestling event from the WWE (WWF), took place in Madison Square Garden in New York.
+1985 – The first WrestleMania, the greatest wrestling event from the WWE (WWF), occurred in Madison Square Garden in New York.

 1987 – Max Headroom premiered on ABC